8 Things Pain Doctors Do to Never Get Arthritis

 ‘I lift weights’

 “It may seem counterintuitive—how can lifting more weight make joint pain better?
 Wouldn’t that stress the joints even more?
 But muscle mass is key for preventing osteoarthritis and ameliorating any pain.
-By strengthening the muscles around the joints you will help take some of the load off thereby keeping joints healthy.” —Megan R. Williams Khmelev, MD, osteoarthritis specialist and owner of Elemental Weight Loss Clinic, in San Antonio, Texas
+By strengthening the muscles around the joints you will help take some of the load off thereby keeping joints healthy.” —Megan R. Williams Khmelev, MD, osteoarthritis specialist and owner of Elemental Weight Loss Clinic, San Antonio

 ‘I eat an anti-inflammatory diet’